 Students living or attending school in Hertfordshire may be able to get financial support for instrument or vocal lessons with Hertfordshire Music Service teachers.

-On this page, find details of the financial support we offer for music tuition, who is eligible and how to apply, help you with the process of applying, answering any questions and links you may need.
+On this page you will find details of the financial support we offer for music tuition, who is eligible, how to apply, help you with the process of applying, answering any questions and links you may need.

 Financial Support for Music – September 2021 Update:

 Hertfordshire Music Service have received a high number of applications for financial support for this term and are working through them.
 We will operate a waiting list for financial support, where we receive more applications than the available funding.
 If funding becomes available, pupils can start lessons later in the term.